godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 .. image:: img/custom_font1.png

-2. Click on the "DynamicFont" you just added, and under "Font Data", choose "Load" and select the "Xolonium-Regular.ttf" file.
+2. Click on the "DynamicFont" you added, and under "Font Data", choose "Load" and select the "Xolonium-Regular.ttf" file.
 You must also set the font's ``Size``.
 A setting of ``64`` works well.